SourcePointUSA/unity-sdk/README.md

     }
 }
 ```
-* Register your `gameobject` (which implements any `IOnConsentErrorEventHandler` interface obviously) as an event listener with `ConsentMessenger.AddListener` static method.
+* Register your `gameobject` (which implements any `IConsentEventHandler` interface obviously) as an event listener with `ConsentMessenger.AddListener` static method.
 It can be registered any time before you call the `CallConsentAAR` method (`Awake`, `Start` is enough, but you can adopt registration to your own logic)
 ```c#
 void Awake()
 {